globaleaks/whistleblowing-software/shooter/README.md

 # shooter

-a REST shooter for GLBackend, used for testing, development and perform shell controlled client emulation.
+a REST shooter for GLBackend, used for testing, development and perform shell controlled client emulation. is based on **HTTPie**, a pretty curl interface for testing REST with JSON utilities.

-### Recently changed
+### Shooter.py

 after the while refactor of the code, the previous curteg is became completely obsolete, and now a new implementation is done.
-Is based on:
+Its called **shooter**, is based on:

     https://github.com/jkbr/httpie